Svenska – English

 He had already transferred “several farms and apartments in Östergötland” (åtskilliga Hemman och Lägenheeter i Östergiöthelandh) to district judge Eric Lovisin in 1689, something which would lead to many years of legal dispute with Lovisin’s children after his death, because no payment had in fact been made.
 Now he sold off several of his other acquisitions.
 He also mortgaged some of his estates, so it is possible that his money had actually started to run out towards the end of his life.
 The upkeep of his many properties must after all have been enormous.
 Nevertheless, his entire fortune was valued at 56,442:21.15 after his death, which was a very substantial sum.

-icon-arrow-right The next chapter ”The price of willfulness” tells the dramatic story of Gabriel’s daughters and their love lives.
+icon-arrow-right Chapter 4 ”The price of willfulness” tells the dramatic story of Gabriel’s daughters and their love lives.

 Selected sources for chapter 3

-This text is a synthesis of several years of work and is derived from countless sources.
+This text is a synthesis of many years of work and is derived from countless sources.
 Among them are the following.

 - ArkivDigital / Riksarkivet